Confederation of Indian Industry: Policy advocacy

 CII has been a catalyst of change in India's economic policy reforms.
 CII played a very important role during economic liberalisation in 1991 which knocked down the high walls of protection between Indian industry and the rest of the world.

 CII actively engages with central and state governments at various levels on issues facing Indian industry and society and recommends policies conducive to the development of India.

-To stimulate foreign investment into India and promote industrial activities, CII partners with Department for Promotion of Industry and Internal Trade (DPIIT).
-CII is a joint venture partner in Invest India, a National Investment Promotion and Facilitation Agency, established by DPIIT.
+To stimulate foreign investment into India and engage with overseas businesses, CII engages with overseas government leaders, businesses and industry associations.
+It has partnered on Indian government initiatives in other countries and organizes business meetings in India with regions and partner countries to expand Indian industry’s overseas footprint.

 Competitiveness

 CII has set up dedicated Centers of Excellence to enhance the competitiveness of Indian industry through training, consultancy, and research.
 These centres provide special services to the industry to enable firms to lower their costs and become more productive and competitive.
-Currently, there are ten Centers of Excellence set up in the areas of Quality, Green Business, Manufacturing Excellence, Logistics, SMEs, Sustainable Development, Leadership, Food & Agriculture, and Water Institute, and Innovation, Entrepreneurship and Start-ups.
+Currently, there are 12 Centers of Excellence set up in the areas of Quality, Green Business, Manufacturing Excellence, Logistics, SMEs, Sustainable Development, Leadership, Food and Agriculture, and Water Institute, Innovation, Entrepreneurship and Start-ups, Employment and Livelihood, and Skills.

-Quality Movement
+Quality movement

 India started its quality movement journey in the early 1980s.
 Late Japanese Professor Kaoru Ishikawa visited India in 1986, then heading JUSE (Union of Japanese Scientists and Engineers).
 During his visit to India, he recommended starting a national drive for quality by setting up an institutional arrangement.
 CII took the lead in this initiative and has since spearheaded the quality movement in India.
 In 1988, A Total Quality Management Division (TQMD) was set up on Ishikawa's recommendation.
-The TQMD evolved into the CII Institute of Quality, which lead a quality movement that aimed to transform Indian businesses by offering them Total Quality Management skills such as Total Productive Maintenance, Lean Management, Six Sigma, Industrial and Legal Metrology, and Conformity Assessment & Standards.
+The TQMD evolved into the CII Institute of Quality, which lead a quality movement that aimed to transform Indian businesses by offering them Total Quality Management skills such as Total Productive Maintenance, Lean Management, Six Sigma, Industrial and Legal Metrology, and Conformity Assessment and Standards.
 CII and the Export-Import Bank of India jointly established the CII-EXIM Bank Award for Business Excellence in 1994.
 The Award is based on the internationally recognised EFQM Excellence Model.
 The CII Institute of quality has had a major impact on a large number of firms in India in terms of raising overall awareness regarding quality.

 Environment

 CII initiated industry engagement in the area of environment and climate change in 1991, when the landmark Rio Summit was held.
-Since then, it has established three Centres of Excellence that work in the area of climate change, air pollution, environment, sustainability, green building, energy and water management.
+Since then, it has established four Centres of Excellence that work in the areas of climate change, air pollution, environment, sustainability, green building, energy, agriculture and water management.